RX-M/web-public/course-pages/nosql/nosql-foundation.md

 ### Who Should Attend

-Developers, Information Technology (IT) and Quality Assurance (QA) Staff, Technical Managers, and DevOps and Build personnel
+Developers, Data Architects, DBAs, Developers, and Technical staff can benefit from this course.

 ### What Attendees will learn